Bermuda Triangle Challenge: Courses

 The event features scenic courses along the coast and beaches of Bermuda and through historic sections of the island showcasing the island’s unique architecture.
 The point-to-point PricewaterhouseCoopers Bermuda Marathon course, which was redesigned in 2020, is IAAF certified and a Boston Marathon qualifier.
 The marathon course begins in Sandy's Parish at the Royal Navy Dockyard and travels through Ireland Island, Boaz Island around The Great Sound and continues along the Bermuda Railway trail and over the smallest drawbridge in the world, Somerset Bridge.
 The trail continues through Southampton Parish taking in the views of Gibb's Hill Lighthouse and the pink south shore beaches including Horseshoe Bay and Elbow Beach.
 The marathon course meets the half marathon course in Paget Parish and passes along the Bermuda Botanical Garden's and into Smith's Parish along Spittal Pond and Devil's Hole then continues into Flatt's Village along the North Shore Road by Government House and turns at Spanish Point and heads towards the City of Hamilton finishing at Hamilton Harbor.

+Winners and record holders

+Andy Holden won the event marathon in a time of 2:15:20 in 1980.
+That time has not been bettered and is the event's longest standing record.